assaabloy-ppi/binson-swift/README.md

 # Binson Swift
-Binson implementation in the Swift language, for iOS, MacOS and Linux.
+A Binson implementation in the Swift language.
+Can be used for iOS, MacOS and Linux projects.

 ## Howto use
-Binson is managed in Github.
+Binson is Open Source and managed in Github.
 Download or clone using this link:
 [github.com/assaabloy-ppi/binson-swift](
 https://github.com/assaabloy-ppi/binson-swift.git)